hf-monteiro/tf-multi-acc/README.md

 # Prerequisites to run example Infrastructure
 * Create a S3 Bucket, for the Terraform state files *(example name: example-app-tfstate)*
-* Install terraform in the machines that will execute. *(Ref: https://learn.hashicorp.com/tutorials/terraform/install-cli)*
+* [Install](https://learn.hashicorp.com/tutorials/terraform/install-cli) terraform in the machines that will execute.
-* Install terragrunt in the machines that will execute. *(Ref: https://terragrunt.gruntwork.io/docs/getting-started/install/)*
+* [Install](https://terragrunt.gruntwork.io/docs/getting-started/install/) terragrunt in the machines that will execute.
-* Install AWS CLI. *(Ref:https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)* in the machines that will execute.
+* [Install](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) AWS CLI in the machines that will execute.
 * To have or create a IAM user with admin permissions to create and manage the AWS resources.
-* Use a key encrypt software, like GPG keychain. *(Ref:https://gpgtools.org/)*
+* Use a key encrypt software, like GPG keychain.
+[Ref](https://gpgtools.org/)

 # How to create example Infrastructure
 ## AWS example variables and parameters